Gamer1120/InteractiveLearner/README.md

 ### What are the minimal system requirements for this classifier?
 It can run on nearly any computer, but for optimal results, please keep the following in mind:

-Java: Java 8, refer to java.com/sysreq for the minimal requirements for Java 8
+Java: Java 8, refer to https://www.java.com/sysreq for the minimal requirements for Java 8

-CPU: Pentium III/Athlon or better

-CPU Speed: 1.0 GHz

-RAM: 256 MB
+RAM: 512 MB

-OS:	Windows 7 or higher, Mac OSX, Linux or any other OS that supports Java 8.

-Sound Card:	No

-Free Disk Space: ???
-MB (//TODO)
+Free Disk Space: 20 MB

 ### How do I install the classifier?
 There is no installation required.
 To run the classifier, see "How do I run the classifier?".

 ### How do I run the classifier?
-Go to ??? (//TODO) and run the ???.jar (//TODO) file.
+Go to the build folder, and execute one of the JAR files located there.
+//TODO: Describe which JAR does what